 B i o g r a p h y

-Ben Fairfield, a native of Staunton, VA, is the Co-Principal Trumpet of the Midland-Odessa Symphony, a member of the Symphony’s Lone Star Brass Quintet, and the Principal Trumpet of the Abilene Philharmonic.
-He is also the Associate Principal Trumpet of the Missouri Symphony in Columbia, MO and a member of the Lone Star Winds in Dallas, TX.
-He frequently performs as a guest member of the trumpet section with orchestras throughout the United States including the New Mexico Philharmonic, Santa Fe Symphony, Boulder Philharmonic, San Juan Symphony, San Angelo Symphony, and the Waco Symphony.
+Ben Fairfield, a native of Staunton, VA, is the Co-Principal Trumpet of the West Texas Symphony in Midland, TX, a member of the Symphony’s Lone Star Brass Quintet, and the Principal Trumpet of the Abilene Philharmonic.
+He is also the Artistic Director of the West Texas Symphonic Brass.
+Ben frequently performs as a guest member of the trumpet section with orchestras throughout the United States including the Fort Worth Symphony Orchestra, New Mexico Philharmonic, Santa Fe Symphony, Boulder Philharmonic, San Juan Symphony, and the San Angelo Symphony.
 Recent engagements have taken him to New York, NY, Albuquerque, NM, Denver, CO, Miami, FL, Philadelphia, PA, and San Francisco, CA. Prior to his time in Texas, he performed in the orchestras of the Florida Grand Opera and the Miami City Ballet in Miami, FL.